jamiehenzy/Genome_analysis_Explore/4_Mapping_tutorial.md

 ## Raw read quality control

 Use the program you used previously to examine the quality of the reads.
-You do not to look at all eight reports.
+You do not need to look at all eight reports.
 Just pick two or three.
 Since the samples were all run at the same time, the quality should be similar for all of them.

 + Are there any red flags?
 Use chat or Claude to help you figure out if you should be concerned.
 + Do you need to trim the sequences?